lenada/Booktype/var/vagrant/README.md

 -
     $ vagrant up

+An ugly VirtualBox window should come up ;)

 [..]still a little work to do
 for now provisioning works until /createbooki --database […] quite happy so far, as the python/django dependency installation is already working.

 go to http://127.0.0.1:8000
 and access your booktype

+### Troubleshooting
+if provisioning (vagrant up) stops with

+    E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?
+    ---- End output of apt-get -q -y install postgresql-client=8.4.8-0ubuntu0.10.04 ----

+    Chef never successfully completed!
+Any errors should be visible in the output above.
+Please fix your recipes so that they properly complete.

+ssh into the booktype VM with

+    $ vagrant ssh
+and do an apt-get update manually
+    $ sudo apt-get update

+then exiting the vm shell to get back to your vagrant directory on the host os

+    $ exit

+run provisioning again

+    $ vagrant provision

+-